Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 # ✅ Client components - "use client"

-- Client side components will be created in the browser, code is not rendered on the server, will receive HTML, CSS and code.
+- Client side components will be created in the browser, code is not rendered on the server, will receive HTML, CSS and code and runs all in the browser
 - If you use client component add -> 'use client' on the top of that file.
 - Next.JS has a Rule when to use each component:
-  - if you work with user (if you use useState or other web hooks) - in this occasion use client side components!!!
+  - if you work with user (if you use useState or other web hooks) - in this occasion use -> client side components!!!
 Without client side component it will show an error.
 This component will be proccessed in browser
+  - you can use states and effects (hooks, useState, useRef, useEffect, usePathname, custom brouser hooks, etc. )
+  - you can use client events (onClick, onSubmit, onChange, onMouseover, etc.)
+  - you can use browser API (local storage, etc.)
+  - error.tsx file must have "use client"
+  - if client side component inserted to another client side component (then we don't need to write "use client" on the top of the file that was inserted) --> see posts2 page.tsx file and PostSearch component, both are client side components, but you don't need to write "use client" in the PostSearch component
+  - you can use class components (doesn't work on server side)
+- If you use different libraries like - font editors, google maps, etc, -> then it is better to use Client component

 - ❌ You can make page.tsx → "use client" (not recommended option - it is working option but try to avoid it because you loose all benefits keeping page.tsx as a server component).
 But if page.tsx is a client component.
 In this case you:
   - fetch data in useEffect